elevator speech

 So, my own elevator pitch starts out like this:

-“Have you or someone you know ever felt stuck in your career?”
+“Have you ever felt stuck in your career, or known someone who has?”

-(Most people at least know someone who has felt stuck even if they personally haven’t, hence the phrase, “or someone you know.”)
+(Most people at least know someone who has felt stuck even if they personally haven’t, hence the phrase, “or known someone who has.”)

 The word “stuck” is easy-to-understand language that’s common to most people’s vocabulary, as opposed to some kind of industry jargon that only my fellow career coaches would typically understand.